Reproductive health and development

 This is seen most acutely in developing countries, where reproductive health problems are a leading cause of ill health and death for women and girls of childbearing age.
 Impoverished women suffer disproportionately from unintended pregnancies, unsafe abortion, maternal death and disability, sexually transmitted infections (STIs), gender-based violence, and other related problems.

 Young people are also extremely vulnerable, often facing barriers to sexual and reproductive health information and care.
-Young people are disproportionately affected by HIV, for example, and every year millions of girls face unintended pregnancies, exposing them to risks during childbirth or unsafe abortions.
+Young people are disproportionately affected by HIV, for example, and every year millions of girls face unintended pregnancies, exposing them to risks during childbirth or unsafe abortions and interfering with their ability to go to school.
 Adolescent reproductive health is therefore another important focus of UNFPA’s work.

 UNFPA also works to prevent and address STIs, which take an enormous toll around the world.
 More than a million people acquire an STI every single day.
-Without diagnosis and treatment, some STIs, such as HIV, can be fatal.
+Without diagnosis and treatment, some STIs, such as HIV or syphilis, can be fatal.
 STIs can also cause pregnancy-related complications, including stillbirth, congenital infections, sepsis and neonatal death.
 They can also lead to pelvic inflammatory disease, cervical cancer and infertility.

 A life cycle approach